• Skip to primary navigation

 The other day I looked out my kitchen window and saw goats….outside of their fence just strolling around.
 Yikes!
 It turns out that bored goats are sneaky goats.
 Goat toys can be a fantastic way to keep your herd busy and entertained during the day.

 Goats can be very inquisitive and can get into trouble climbing fences and doing other naughty things especially if they get bored.
-So, just as you prepare for keeping goats, build a goat pen, and make sure you choose the the right goats, you will want to make sure you have some fun toys that goats enjoy playing with.
+So, just as you gather your goat supplies, build a goat pen, and make sure you know how to buy goats, so that you get the perfect ones, you will want to make sure you have some fun toys that goats enjoy playing with.

 If you don’t have goat toys and all of your other goat supplies gathered yet, hop on over to our Getting Started with Goats eCourse and get yourself prepared!